IBMDeveloperUK/AIX360-Introduction/README.md

 - You should now be in Watson Studio.
 - Create a new project by clicking on `Get Started` and `New Project`, or `Create Project`
 - Give your Project a name.
+1. If you have used Watson Studio before you can select an Object Storage from the drop-down menu
-- If this your first time using Watson Studio select an Object Storage from the drop-down menu or create a new one for free.
-This is used to store the notebooks and data. **Do not forget to click refresh when returning to the Project page.**
+2. If this is your first time using Watson Studio you have to create Object Storagefor free that is used to store the notebooks and data.
+Follow the instructions and **do not forget to click refresh when returning to the Project page.**
 - click `Create`.
-- If you have used Watson Studio before you can skip the above step, as Object Storage is already created

 ### 2. Load and run a notebook

-- Add a new notebook.
+- Within the new project now add a new notebook.
 Click `Add to project` and choose `Notebook`:

 ![](https://github.com/IBMDeveloperUK/python-geopandas-workshop/blob/master/images/notebook.png)